Free Trade Party: Free Trade Party

+Anti-Socialist Party

 After the question of tariffs had largely been settled, Reid cast around for another cause to justify his party's existence.
-He settled on opposition to socialism, criticising both the Australian Labour Party and the support offered by it to the Protectionist Party, led by Alfred Deakin.
+He settled on opposition to socialism, criticising both the Australian Labor Party and the support offered by it to the Protectionist Party, led by Alfred Deakin.
 Reid adopted a strategy of trying to reorient the party system along Labour vs non-Labour lines – prior to the 1906 election, he renamed the Free Trade Party to the Anti-Socialist Party.
 Reid envisaged a spectrum running from socialist to anti-socialist, with the Protectionist Party in the middle.
 This attempt struck a chord with politicians who were steeped in the Westminster tradition and regarded a two-party system as very much the norm.

 The Labor Party and the FTP/ASP continued to grow in electoral strength at the expense of the Protectionist vote.
 Some Protectionists continued their exodus to Labor and the ASP.

-When Deakin proposed the Commonwealth Liberal Party, a "Fusion" of the two non-Labour parties, Reid announced his intention to resign as party leader on 16 November 1908.
+Alfred Deakin was opposed to the Free Trade party, describing them once as adopting an attitude "of denial and negation."
+Deakin later, however, agreed to the creation of the Commonwealth Liberal Party, a "Fusion" of the two non-Labour parties.
+Reid subsequently announced his intention to resign as party leader on 16 November 1908.
 Joseph Cook was elected leader unopposed on 26 November, and he led the party until the merger with the Protectionists.
 No deputy leader was elected under Cook.

+Associated organisations

+In anticipation of the passage of the federal constitution, an intercolonial conference of free trade supporters was held in Sydney in February 1900 and agreed to the formation of the Australian Free Trade and Liberal Association (AFTLA).
+The new organisation was intended to be a national body, but the conference was dominated by New South Wales delegates.
+A New South Wales division of the AFTLA was inaugurated in March 1900 with Edward Pulsford as president and proved to be the most organised division of the association.
+More radical free traders in New South Wales established a separate Democratic League under John Haynes which also endorsed candidates.
+State divisions of the AFTLA were established in South Australia, Tasmania, Victoria and Western Australia in early 1901 and endorsed candidates at the election in March 1901.
+Free traders in South Australia were also endorsed by the Australasian National League.